jzuelos/the-rust-book-simplified/Day_1_of_Daily_Rust_Book_series.md

 ### Traditional Systems Programming (like C/C++)

-Traditionally, systems programming involves *manual memory management*, *concurrency issues*, and *hard-to-detect bugs*.
+Traditionally, systems programming involves *manual memory management* (you have to manually allocate and free memory for data), *concurrency issues* (problems that happen when multiple parts of a program run at the same time), and *hard-to-detect bugs* (errors that are tricky to find).
 Only a few experts could handle it safely, and even then, crashes or vulnerabilities were common.

+Memory management is how a computer keeps track of data your program uses, allocates space for it, and cleans it up when it’s no longer needed.
+Concurrency is when a program does multiple things at the same time.
+It can speed things up but requires coordination to avoid mistakes.

 ### Rust’s Promise

 Rust eliminates most of these traditional pitfalls by:

-* Preventing *memory* and *concurrency* errors at compile time.
+* Preventing *memory* and *concurrency* errors at compile time (the compiler checks for mistakes before the program runs).
-* Giving you **low-level control** over performance, but without the danger.
+* Giving you **low-level control** over performance (you can manage resources like memory and CPU directly), but without the danger.

 You can now “dip down” into low-level control safely — with no crashes, no security holes, and no headaches.